tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 For example, you may learn about history of Japan, and then you can talk about it.
 Or, you learn about Japanese food, and then you can talk about it.
-After you master a large number of domains and become able to speak your target language, identify a few specific topics and situations you want to feel comfortable in when having conversations with native speakers.
+After you master numerous domains and become able to speak your target language, identify a few specific topics and situations you want to feel comfortable in when having conversations with native speakers.
 Focus all your immersion and output practice on those topics (domains).